cb-geo/cpp-guide/naming/namespace_names.md

 ### Namespace names

-Namespace names are all lower-case, and keep it meaningful.
+> **Note** Namespace names are all lower-case, and keep it meaningful.
 Top-level namespace names are based on the project name `mpm_material`.

 ### Enumeration names
-Preferably, the individual enumerators should be named like constants.
+> **Note** Preferably, the individual enumerators should be named like constants.

 The enumeration name, FemShapeFunctions (and FeNumericalError), is a type, and therefore mixed case.

 ```cpp
 enum FemShapeFunctions {